swetha0404/DCM-website/README.md

 ## 💡

-Made by Swetha Elayavalli to replicate object detection work done at DCM Datalabs.
+Made by Swetha Malaivaiyavur Elayavalli to replicate object detection work done at DCM Datalabs.